Current ID Card Services:

 There is a $40 replacement fee for lost, stolen, or damaged Student ID cards.
-The fee can be paid by cash, check, or charged to the Student's Bursar account.
+The fee will be charged to the Student's Bursar account.

 All regular and temporary faculty and staff members are eligible for an ID card.
 ID cards become active on the first day of one's appointment.
 The ID card becomes void upon termination or interruption of employment.

 Employees of affiliate organizations that have legally binding affiliate and operating agreements with Cornell University are eligible for an Affiliate ID card.
 To obtain a card, employees must present proof of employment, such as a letter documenting service, to the Office of the University Registrar.
 The ID card becomes void upon termination or interruption of employment.

 Spouses and registered domestic partners of Cornell faculty, staff, retiree, emeritus and full-time registered students are eligible for a Spouse/Partner ID card.

-Spouse/Partner ID Cards may be obtained from the Office of the University Registrar, B07 Day Hall, beginning the third week of the semester.
+Spouse/Partner ID Cards may be obtained from the Office of the University Registrar, beginning the third week of the semester.
 Both spouses/partners must be present and the following documentation must be provided:

-A $40 cash or check payment (or bursar charge to the student's Bursar account) is required.
+A $40 bursar charge to the student's Bursar account, is required.
 A $40 per card replacement fee will be charged for all lost, stolen, or damaged cards.
 The ID card becomes void upon termination or interruption of the spouse/partner's university enrollment/employment.

 Faculty, staff, retiree and emeritus spouse/partner ID cards are also available by appointment from the HR Services and Transitions Center, 607-255-3936, TTY 711, or email@example.com.
 Student spouse/partner ID cards are only available from the Office of the University Registrar.